stealthman22/100-days-of-code/r2-log.md

 A parent component feeds a state to a child, and the child receives it as a prop

 Finally I learned how to edit the terminal's PS1 variable, and added a very helpful functionality that tells me what git branch I am in, and it's status. instructions are  => https://digitalfortress.tech/tutorial/setting-up-git-prompt-step-by-step/

+### Day 12 (25th August 2019)
+Learnt how state communicates with child components, The onchange event; that tracks changes in input elements.
+Also when working with this in react, use => to pass the props/param, so that the value of this will be inherited from where the method was created.